worwin/expat/README.md

 >It doesn't work with Wells Fargo, WhatsApp, and Bank of America.

 #### 4. Port Over Original Number
-- Switch back to your [Original Gmail Account].
+> 1. Switch back to your [Original Gmail Account].<br>
-- Find where it says "Port a number" and begin the process.
+> 2. Find where it says "Port a number" and begin the process.
 Not sure what this entails.
 Best of luck.

 #### 5. Porting Completed
-- Move any account setup with [New Gmail Account]'s google voice number to [Original Google Voice]'s number.
+> Move any account setup with [New Gmail Account]'s google voice number to [Original Google Voice]'s number.
-- Banks and Accounts that were left with your original phone number because they couldn't be switched to a voip number should now work with your [Original Google Voice]'s ported number.
+> Banks and Accounts that were left with your original phone number because they couldn't be switched to a voip number should now work with your [Original Google Voice]'s ported number.

 #### 6. Google Voice
-- There is a google voice app you can setup on your phone.
+> There is a google voice app you can setup on your phone.
-- Research how to setup wifi calling.
+> Research how to setup wifi calling.
-- When placing calls internationaly with Google Voice do so from wifi with airplane mode enabled OR risk encuring international roaming fees.
+> When placing calls internationaly with Google Voice do so from wifi with airplane mode enabled OR risk encuring international roaming fees.
-- If for some reason calls can't be placed from wifi, look at setting up a VPN to place calls as if you were in the US.
+> If for some reason calls can't be placed from wifi, look at setting up a VPN to place calls as if you were in the US.

 #### 7. VPN (For a Later Date)